 Seldom do we think of emotions.
 And if we do, it’s in not showing any.

-Yet, if we look at the research and investigate individuals who display “toughness,” emotions play a large role.
+Yet, in writing Do Hard Things, I found the opposite is true.
 Research continuously shows that emotional control is linked to not only toughness but also behaviors that we associate with being tough, such as tolerance of pain.

 But when we think of emotional control, most of us think about it wrong.